zijunxu0208/CCTV-News-Collector/README.md

 - Uses the topmost refreshed item as the anchor time.
 - Loads the feed downward until the selected lookback window is complete.
 - Extracts loaded cards into structured data.
-- Screens titles only for tourism and daily-chemical relevance.
+- Screens titles only for daily-chemical relevance.
 - Opens article pages only after title matching.
 - Summarizes matched articles in Chinese.
 - Saves a user-facing HTML report under the current thread's `outputs/` directory.